CentroDL/godot/w02/d01/student/bond_prompt.md

 **Finish at least up to Number 6.** As always: more is better; healthy living is best.
 Only do the bonus if you have completed every single part.
 Do not expect to get the bonus finished EVER.

-1. Write a method, `get_gross_for`, that takes a movie title ( a `string`) and the `array` of `BOND_DATA` as inputs and returns the gross of that movie as an `integer`.
-Use it on several films to ensure that it works as intended.

-1. Combine your knowledge of iteration and arithmetic to determine the total cumulative gross of the Bond franchise.
+1. Combine your knowledge of iteration and arithmetic to determine the cumulative gross of all the Bond films.
 Save it to a sensibly-named variable.

 1. Create a new array with the names of the all actors who have ever played Bond, but with no duplicates.
 (One Roger Moore is more than enough.)
 Assign it to a sensibly-named variable.